Oleg52/ModToolDocs/docs/copy-tool/copy/overview.md

 ![Img1](../../assets/images/copy-tool/img01.png)

+**Note**: if you don't want people to copy maps from you, DM me on discord and I'll restrict your account from copying.

 To copy maps first enter global creator mode(by pressing 'Load Creator' button), then follow instruction from the tool.

 Copy tool has daily limit of 10 maps.